MPL PATI Incremental Encoder block (not recommended)

 If the block input

-M is greater than or equal
+M is greater than or equal to

 0.5, the counter works in fast mode.
-The counter
+The counter increments by

-4 each time the primary channel has
+4 each time the primary channel has a rising edge.

 In fast mode, the polarity of the two signals does not control the count direction.
 Instead, the count continues in the same direction as when the counter was last in normal mode.
 The maximum counting rate is much higher in fast mode than in normal mode.